Lguyogiro/pyglove/README.md

 ...           for word in sent.split()]

 >>> model = GloVe(tokens,
 ...
-"20newsgroup_words.txt", # file where vectors
+"20newsgroup_words.txt", # file where vectors will be stored
 ...               glove_installation_dir="/path/to/glove/install",
 ...               vocab_min_count=5,
 ...               vector_size=50,